 Samuel Burton Bonsall

-Professor Sam Bonsall is the Reeves Family Early Career Professor in Accounting and an Associate Professor of Accounting at Penn State University.
+Professor Sam Bonsall is the Deloitte & Touche Teaching Excellence Professor and a Professor of Accounting at Penn State University.
 He previously held positions as an Assistant and Associate Professor of Accounting at the Ohio State University from 2012–2017.
 Professor Bonsall’s research has focused on the role of credit rating agencies as information intermediaries and how their economic incentives shape their behavior.
 Professor Bonsall has published his research in The Accounting Review, the Journal of Accounting and Economics, the Journal of Accounting Research, the Review of Accounting Studies, Contemporary Accounting Research, and Management Science.
 Professor Bonsall teaches advanced financial accounting in Penn State’s Integrated Master of Accounting Program and introductory programming for accounting doctoral students.
 Prior to graduate school, Professor Bonsall worked as a senior consultant at Bates White LLC in Washington, DC, providing expert witness support in civil litigation matters—including Enron’s bankruptcy.
 Professor Bonsall graduated with his PhD from Penn State University in 2012 and with his B.S. and M.S. from Penn State University in 2004.

 Credit rating agencies